• Skip to primary navigation

 Can I make this cake by hand?

 Yes!
 I used a stand mixer in these photos as my butter was a little hard, but I often make this cake by hand.
-You could also use a food processor too.
+You could use a food processor instead if you prefer.

 Can I freeze drizzle cakes?